Current MA/PhD Students

 University of Georgia, MA with Distinction, Art History, 2020

-Hannah is a PhD student of Dr. Tania String specializing in late medieval and early modern Northern European art.
-Specifically, she examines the devotional experience of tiny haptic sculpture from Northern Europe in the fifteenth and sixteenth centuries.
-Her MA thesis dealt with similar issues and earned her a distinction from the University of Georgia.
-She spent a year as a curatorial intern for the European art collection at the North Carolina Museum of Art, and since joining UNC, she has been on the planning committee of the 2022 graduate symposium titled “Matters of Art: Materiality, Functionality, and the Agency of Art Objects” and was elected as the co-president of the Art Student Graduate Organization.
+Hannah Williams is a PhD candidate specializing in late medieval and early modern Northern European art with Dr. Tania String.
+Her dissertation, “Miraculous Microcosms: Affective Piety and the Significance of Scale in European Devotional Micro-Sculpture, c.1400-1550,” examines the devotional experience afforded by the very small scale of tiny haptic sculptures from Northern Europe in the fifteenth and sixteenth centuries.
+Her MA thesis dealt with similar issues of the devotional experience of art and earned her a distinction from the University of Georgia.
+Prior to beginning her PhD, she spent a year as a curatorial intern for the European art collection at the North Carolina Museum of Art, and since joining UNC, she has been on the planning committee of the 2022 graduate symposium titled “Matters of Art: Materiality, Functionality, and the Agency of Art Objects” and was elected as the co-president of the Art Student Graduate Organization.
+In 2024, she will present research at the College Art Association conference in Chicago and the International Medieval Congress in Leeds, UK.

 Jihyun Yang